-Banner Ads
+Banner/MREC Ads

 Before you start, make sure you have correctly integrated and initialized the HyprMX SDK.
 To integrate and initialize HyprMX, see our Setup Guide.

 HyprMX utilizes placements to load and display an ad.
-Placements are used to represent a point in your application's workflow where you'd like to show an ad and placement names are a string that identify individual banner placements in your application.
+Placements are used to represent a point in your application's workflow where you'd like to show an ad and placement names are a string that identifies individual banner placements in your application.

 If you don't have your placement information, please reach out to your account manager to configure your banner placements.
 In return, they will provide the names of the new placements.